ipfs/ipfs-docs/docs/basics/command-line.md

 ## Install IPFS

-If up, we need to install IPFS for the command-line.
+Next up, we need to install IPFS for the command-line.
 We have a great guide that will walk you through how to [install IPFS with the CLI](../install/command-line.md).

 Once you have IPFS installed, we need to get our node up and running.
 If this is your first time using IPFS, you will first need to initialize the configuration files: